-These are some of the reasons why International Paper, Sekesui Plastics USA, Ada Technologies, Wilson Football Factory and many others have expanded or located their domestic and international manufacturing and distribution facilities in Hardin County.
+These are some of the reasons why Graphic Packaging International, Sekesui Plastics USA, Ada Technologies, Wilson Football Factory and many others have expanded or located their domestic and international manufacturing and distribution facilities in Hardin County.

 30 Minutes to: